Factbox: Who will Trump pick to lead the Federal Reserve?

 Cons to candidacy:

-* No formal economics background at a time that the Fed leans ever more on econometric models to decipher mixed signals in inflation and employment data
+* No formal economics background at a time when the Fed leans ever more on econometric models to decipher mixed signals in inflation and employment data

 * A decades-long career at Goldman Sachs and a personal fortune worth at least $260 million, which could raise eyebrows when it comes to confirmation by the Senate, where members on both sides see the investment bank as a symbol of financial industry excess